elysia090/gpt-oss/README.md

 - `tensor.blocks` stores the actual fp4 values.
 We pack every two values in one `uint8` value.
 - `tensor.scales` stores the block scale.
 The block scaling is done among the last dimension for all MXFP4 tensors.

-All other tensors will be in BF16.
-We also recommend using BF16 as the activation precision for the model.
+All other tensors are stored in BF16.
+We recommend using BF16 as the activation precision for the model.

-### Recommended Sampling Parameters
+### Recommended sampling parameters

 We recommend sampling with `temperature=1.0` and `top_p=1.0`.